You may already know that discoloration and scarring left from acne are much more difficult to heal than the condition itself.

-Therefore, many people (myself included) want a complexion product that does a great job in covering the discoloration and scarring while still looking very minimal and natural on the skin.
+Therefore, many people want a complexion product that does a great job covering the discoloration and scarring while still looking very minimal and natural on the skin.

-Luckily, I found that product by recommendation, and I am here to share it with you today as well as give you some useful tips on how I manage to cover my discoloration and scarring.
+Luckily, I found that product by recommendation, and I am here to share it with you today and give you some useful tips on how I manage to cover my discoloration and scarring.

 This is my Jane Iredale Pressed Powder Foundation review, so stick around if you want to find out how to work this product and get that glow.

-Jane Iredale’s PurePressed Mineral Powder Foundation is a pressed, weightless powder that is also designed to act as a concealer, foundation, and sunscreen.
+Jane Iredale’s PurePressed Mineral Powder Foundation is a pressed, weightless powder designed to act as a concealer, foundation, and sunscreen.

 What I found interesting is that the powder doesn’t contain Talc which absorbs excess oil and gives you that dead and dehydrated skin look, or Bismuth Oxychloride which is sometimes used in powders as a substitute for Talc but it is associated with skin irritations.